rmanivannan/rmanivannan.github.io/demos/email-input/README.md

 ## TODO
 1. Browser testing
-2. get the valid list of email ids
+2. add methods, ex., get the valid list of email ids
+3. multilingual support (Provision to pass labels 'add new email' - placeholder text and 'Remove' - title text
+4. Accessibility: Remove email - link with corresponding email id so that user would know what to remove, area-hidden to "✕" - let this announce "remove email-id:<acb@abc.com>"
 ...